Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: Abstract

 \section{Abstract}

-Molecule-and-text cross-modal representation learning has emerged as a promising direction for enhancing the quality of molecular representation, thereby improving performance in various scientific fields, including drug discovery and materials science.
-Existing studies adopt a global alignment approach to learn the knowledge from different modalities.
-These global alignment approaches fail to capture fine-grained information, such as molecular fragments and their corresponding textual description, which is crucial for downstream tasks.
-Furthermore, it is incapable to model such information using a similar global alignment strategy due to data scarcity of paired local part annotated data from existing datasets.
-In this paper, we propose Atomas, a multi-modal molecular representation learning framework to jointly learn representations from SMILES string and text.
-We design a Hierarchical Adaptive Alignment model to concurrently learn the fine-grained fragment correspondence between two modalities and align these representations of fragments in three levels.
-Additionally, Atomas's end-to-end training framework incorporates the tasks of understanding and generating molecule, thereby supporting a wider range of downstream tasks.
-In the retrieval task, Atomas exhibits robust generalization ability and outperforms the baseline by 30.8\% of recall@1 on average.
-In the generation task, Atomas achieves state-of-the-art results in both molecule captioning task and molecule generation task.
-Moreover, the visualization of the Hierarchical Adaptive Alignment model further confirms the chemical significance of our approach.
-Our codes can be found at \url{https://anonymous.4open.science/r/Atomas-03C3}.
+Molecule-and-text cross-modal representation learning has emerged as a promising direction for enhancing the quality of molecular representation, thereby improving performance in various scientific fields.
+However, most approaches employ a global alignment approach to learn the knowledge from different modalities that may fail to capture fine-grained information, such as molecule-and-text fragments and stereoisomeric nuances, which is crucial for downstream tasks.
+Furthermore, it is incapable of modeling such information using a similar global alignment strategy due to the lack of annotations about the fine-grained fragments in the existing dataset.
+In this paper, we propose Atomas, a hierarchical molecular representation learning framework that jointly learns representations from SMILES strings and text.
+We design a Hierarchical Adaptive Alignment model to automatically learn the fine-grained fragment correspondence between two modalities and align these representations at three semantic levels.
+Atomas's end-to-end training framework supports understanding and generating molecules, enabling a wider range of downstream tasks.
+Atomas achieves superior performance across 12 tasks on 11 datasets, outperforming 11 baseline models thus highlighting the effectiveness and versatility of our method.
+Scaling experiments further demonstrate Atomas’s robustness and scalability.
+Moreover, visualization and qualitative analysis, validated by human experts, confirm the chemical relevance of our approach.
+Codes are released on ~\url{https://github.com/yikunpku/Atomas}.